-If Company: to the Charter Communications, Inc. Attn: Human Resources 12405 Powerscourt Drive St. Louis, MO 63131 If Executive: to 6399 South Fiddler's Green Circle 6th Floor Greenwood Village, CO 80111
+If to the Company: Charter Communications, Inc. Attn: Human Resources 12405 Powerscourt Drive St. Louis, MO 63131 If to Executive: 6399 South Fiddler's Green Circle 6th Floor Greenwood Village, CO 80111

 Either party may change the address to which notices, requests, demands and other communications to such party shall be delivered personally or mailed by giving written notice to the other party in the manner described above.